 Misconduct occurs when an employee had a duty to perform their job, willfully and knowingly breached the duty, and the breach harmed the employer’s business.

-What Is Good Cause for Quitting Your Job in California
+What Is a Good Cause for Quitting Your Job in California?

 In California, good cause to quit exists when a substantial motivating factor in the employee’s decision to quit was a “real, substantial, and compelling” reason.
 Work-related or personal reasons are applicable in California.